pronovic/apologies/DEVELOPER.md

 ## Packaging and Dependencies

-This project uses [Poetry v2](https://python-poetry.org/) to manage Python packaging and dependencies.
-Most day-to-day tasks (such as running unit tests from the command line) are orchestrated through Poetry.
+This project uses [UV](https://docs.astral.sh/uv/) to manage Python packaging and dependencies.
+Most day-to-day tasks (such as running unit tests from the command line) are orchestrated through UV.

 A coding standard is enforced using [Ruff](https://docs.astral.sh/ruff/).
 Python 3 type hinting is validated using [MyPy](https://pypi.org/project/mypy/).
 To reduce boilerplate, classes are defined using [Attrs](https://www.attrs.org/) (see this [rationale](https://glyph.twistedmatrix.com/2016/08/attrs.html)).

-## Vulnerability Scanning

-Previously, I used the Safety scanner as part of my pre-commit hooks and GitHub Actions, to identify vulnerabilities in Python dependencies.
-This functionality was removed in [PR #33](https://github.com/pronovic/apologies/pull/33).
-Even though Safety is distributed under the liberal [MIT license](notes/safety/license.png), and the PyPI package page [documents that Safety can be used in this manner](notes/safety/usage.png), the PyUp organization behind Safety now claims that this usage is not allowed.
-(See this [bizarre email thread](notes/safety/email.md) &mdash; it has some hallmarks of a phishing email, but appears to be legitimate.)
-Despite my repeated attempts to clarify what I was doing wrong, PyUp's representative never offered any specifics.
-Given PyUp's unfriendly behavior, I recommend that you avoid using Safety and rely instead on other tools, such as GitHub's own Dependabot service.

 ## Continuous Integration (CI)

 I use [GitHub Actions](https://docs.github.com/en/actions/quickstart) for CI.
 See [.github/workflows/test-suite.yml](.github/workflows/test-suite.yml) for the definition of the workflow, and go to the [Actions tab](https://github.com/pronovic/apologies/actions) to see what actions have been executed.
-The workflow is implemented in terms of the shared `poetry-build-and-test` workflow in the [pronovic/gha-shared-actions](https://github.com/pronovic/gha-shared-workflows) repository.
-The workflow was originally developed here, and eventually refactored out when I started sharing the same process across multiple repositories.
+The workflow is implemented in terms of the shared `uv-build-and-test` workflow in the [pronovic/gha-shared-actions](https://github.com/pronovic/gha-shared-workflows) repository.

 The workflow is kicked off for all PRs, and also when code is merged to main.
 It uses a matrix build and runs the same test suite on a combination of platforms (Windows, MacOS, Linux) and Python versions.
 The test suite in GitHub Actions is implemented by the same `run suite` command that you would use locally.
 Coverage data is uploaded to coveralls.io (see discussion below).

-## Third-Party Integration

-There is third-party integration with [readthedocs.io](https://readthedocs.io/) (to publish documentation) and [coveralls.io](https://coveralls.io/) (to publish code coverage statistics).

-Both of these services make integration very straightforward.
-For readthedocs, integration happens via a [GitHub webhook](https://docs.github.com/en/github/extending-github/about-webhooks).
-You first create an account at readthedocs.io.
-Then, you import your repository, which creates a webhook in GitHub for your repository.
-Once the webhook has been created, readthedocs is notified whenever code is pushed to your repository, and a build is kicked off on their infrastructure to generate and publish your documentation.
-Configuration is taken from a combination of [.readthedocs.yml](.readthedocs.yml) and preferences that you set for your repository in the readthedocs web interface.
-See the readthedocs.io [documentation](https://docs.readthedocs.io/en/stable/guides/platform.html) for more information.

-For coveralls.io, integration happens via a [GitHub App](https://docs.github.com/en/developers/apps/about-apps) rather than a webhook.
-Like with readthedocs, you first create an account at coveralls.io.
-Next, you grant the Coveralls application permissions to your GitHub organization, and select which repositories should be enabled.
-Unlike with readthedocs, you need to generate coverage information locally and upload it to coverage.io.
-This happens as a part of the CI workflow.
-There are several steps in the [shared workflow](https://github.com/pronovic/gha-shared-workflows/blob/main/.github/workflows/poetry-build-and-test.yml), taken more-or-less verbatim from the coveralls.io [documentation](https://coveralls-python.readthedocs.io/en/latest/usage/index.html).

 ## Pre-Commit Hooks